 “As a result, I think the quality of our products is better,” Senske says.
 “Our customers just have a better overall experience.”

-By focusing in on its core competencies, Pearson was also able to recruit and train a sales force that knew the company’s equipment like the back of their hands but also understood the kind of industry Pearson deals in.
+By focusing on its core competencies, Pearson was also able to recruit and train a sales force that knew the company’s equipment like the back of their hands but also understood the kind of industry Pearson deals in.
 Ultimately, bringing in more sales and customer relationships for the OEM.

 “I want our sales force to communicate the value that we’re creating for customers.
 [I want them] to better understand what they need and then provide them that solution.
 It’s not just about the speeds and the feeds, it’s about how it’s going to help our customers solve a business problem.”